{{message[availableLanguage.code].question}}

 A Vision in the Bahamas

-While in the Bahamas on a tour with the quartet, Loren received a vision that changed the course of his life.
+While in the Bahamas on a tour with a gospel quartet, Loren received a vision that changed the course of his life.
 While praying, he saw in his mind’s eye a world map with waves of young people crashing up the continents.
 He came to believe this was a call from God to involve young people in the work of world missions.

 Following this he did the course work at the University of Southern California for his M.S. in Administration and Supervision of Education from 1958 to January 1960.